fredimachado/NCafe/README.md

 If you decide to use a different Pfx file name or password, you'll have to update `.env-local` accordingly.

 ### If you're on macOS or Linux

+**Note**: You can skip this if you don't plan to run the microservice using docker.

 Run the following commands: